Circulair/Fast_Scripts/README.md

 Now linux will copy this git to your pc, you can find in the direcory immidiatly when you open "files"<br />
 2. I recommend to replace this file and place it on your desktop.<br />
 3. Now you can run these scripts by follow the steps shown above. <br />

+### Types of adapters

+There are many types of adapters, my adapters called `wlan0` and `eth0`.
+On every pc is there a difference adapter name possible, to identify the name of your adapter:
+1. Open a new terminal window and type the following command: `ifconfig`.
+(if you get an error: please be sure you have an internet connection and update your system by enter this command: `apt-get update`.
+Wait until you see your line that means you can put a new command in, now close the terminal.)
+2. Now you can see a few adapters like "wlan0" and "eth0". (your adapters are your hardware, for example: eth0 is your Ethernet port and wlan0 is your wifi hardware (wireless internet connection)) The name's of the adapters are displayed and now you can change the default commands to _your_ adapter names.